yarec/react-layout-generator/README.md

 <!-- /TOC -->

 React Layout Generator (RLG) is a [Layout in React](https://github.com/chetmurphy/react-layout-generator/blob/master/LayoutInRect.md) component for dynamic and responsive layout.
 It is ideal for laying out both html and svg components and allows precise and continuous control for responsive layouts.
+This is an early pre-alpha release.

 This component was inspired by [react-grid-layout](https://www.npmjs.com/package/react-grid-layout).